tillx0/Discord-Bots-with-Python-3.13/README.md

 # Discord-Bots-with-Python-3.13
-### Here are all my public Discord Bots, coded with Python 3.13.

 ### Important things you need to know:
 ### There is a YT-Tutorial for everthing -> Just use this Link